LazyVim/lazyvim.github.io/docs/configuration/recipes.md

 ## Change `alpha-nvim` header

-If you would like tho change the logo that greets you when opening nvim, you can do this:
+If you would like to change the logo that greets you when opening nvim, you can do this:
 ```lua
 {
   "goolord/alpha-nvim",